Should You Take Creatine Before or After Workout?

 Benefits of Creatine Before a Workout

-Taking your creatine before exercise may help to boost this energy for better performance, especially if combined with a pre-workout or caffeine.
+Creatine supplementation before exercise may help to boost energy and provide a better performance boost, especially if combined with a pre-workout or caffeine.
 However, if you prefer to work out in the evening, this may not be a good combination.

 Additionally, there are limited studies to support taking creatine before exercise as being superior to performance compared to taking it after.